A Good Old Fashioned Orgy: Plot

 Eric and Mike go to an underground sex club to research orgies, and gain advice from Mike's uncle Vic (David Koechner).
 Later, during a date with Kelly, she asks Eric to meet with her friends on Labor Day, to which he reluctantly agrees.
 Eric admits to Mike that he is developing feelings for Kelly and is no longer sure about taking part in the orgy.
 The week before Labor Day, Kate and Glenn ask to join the orgy but the group refuses because the couple have a child.
 Kelly tells Eric that she has asked Dody to slow the house sale down until the end of the summer.

 The Labor Day weekend arrives and the group prepare for the orgy.
 Doug decides to back out at the last minute, causing the group to descend into arguments, culminating when Alison publicly reveals Sue's feelings for Eric, and Doug accuses Mike of being Eric's "pet".
 Glenn and Kate arrive uninvited, intending to gatecrash the orgy, but they end up having sex in their car.
 Eric decides to leave and go to Kelly's home, but discovers she is on a date.
 Eric returns to the party where the group reconcile, and the orgy finally begins.
-In true Shakespearean tradition, the orgy consists of four men and four women (not counting the couple that has sex outside of the orgy) although the sex couples are not clearly defined.

 On Labor Day, Doug gives Mike a copy of his finished album, having finally found the confidence to pursue his music career.
 Sue gets over her feelings for Eric, Adam and Laura enter into a relationship, and Eric reconciles with Kelly.
 Kelly tells Eric that the house deal fell through and it will now take longer to sell.
 Eric begins planning a party for Memorial Day.